 Recently, I joined OWLS.
 I have been reading OWLS blog posts for a few months now.
 They have been a force of good in this community and have a genuinely unique take on how to talk about anime through various topics that many people pass up.
 This is why I joined.
 I wanted to help in the cause and have something unique to write about once a month as well.

-Takuto (Takuto’s Anime Cafe)
+Takuto (Takuto’s Anime Cafe) – He/Him

 I’m Takuto, your host at my Anime Cafe!
 Though only a teenager, I enjoy watching anime and then reviewing my thoughts over them.
 According to my Twitter bio, I’m also apparently a humble artist, mild cosplayer, and one “relatable mate.”